lucmsilva651/lynx/README.md

 - **SW_KEY**: A API key to make a blocklist to banned SpamWatch users.
 You can refer to SpamWatch docs to create a API key for yourself.

 After editing the file, save all changes and run the bot with ``npm start``.

+## Notes
+- The source code itself of the bot is at ``src/main.js``, and the commands are in ``src/commands``.
+  - You can edit this file and the ``package.json`` file as your needs.
+- The name of the command file will always be the command itself.
+  - Example: ``whois.js`` will always be ``/whois`` on Telegram.
+- Also, to see your changes, please restart the bot before making a issue.

 ## About/License
 MIT - 2024 Lucas Gabriel (lucmsilva).